 Creatinine is a waste product in the blood created by the normal metabolism of muscle cells.
-Healthy kidneys take creatinine out of the blood and remove it into the urine to leave the body.
+Healthy kidneys take creatinine out of the blood and remove it from the body through the urine.
 When the kidneys are not working well, creatinine builds up in the blood.
-If the kidneys lose their ability to filter blood (GFR decreases) more creatinine will accumulate and serum creatinine will rise.
-As a result, creatinine is an indirect marker of glomerular filtration rate (GFR) or how well the kidneys work.
+If the kidneys lose their ability to filter blood (GFR decreases), more creatinine will accumulate and serum creatinine will rise.
+As a result, creatinine is an indirect marker of glomerular filtration rate (GFR), or how well the kidneys work.
 A creatinine level of greater than 1.2 for women and greater than 1.4 for men may be an early sign that the kidneys are not working properly.

 Creatinine clearance is a measure of how much creatinine is in your urine.
-It gives an accurate measure of ability of the kidneys to remove the creatinine out of your body.
+It gives an accurate measure of the ability of your kidneys to remove the creatinine from your body.
 To calculate a creatinine clearance you may be asked to save your urine for 24 hours and bring it to the lab.
 The lab measures the amount of creatinine in the urine.
 The normal creatinine clearance is greater than 90 ml/min.